 What kind of bug and roach can you meet in your car most often?

 Generally, a lot of bugs and roach or pets appears as single, for example – spider.
 But the spider needs to eat something, so if you find it in your car, you may find the other insects.
 Insect attracts the insect, especially if the spider is hungry!
 But the kind of bugs in your vehicle depends on many factors, for example, the season, weather, and air temperature – some of the bugs will try to protect themselves from the cold outside, some of the bugs will look for heat protection.
 But cockroaches can attack your car regardless of the weather.
 If the cockroaches find food, water, and security in your car, you will have a huge problem.

 But how do they get into the car?

 How do the cockroaches get your car?

 How?
 Somehow – no holds barred!
-Be sure that bugs will find a way to get in.
+Be sure that bugs and roaches will find a way to get in.
 The most common ways to get into the car:

 - Through the open window.
 Well, it’s not a surprise.
 Open windows tempt not only thieves but also bugs.
 But what are the insects, if not some kind of thieves…?